medeiros/medeiros.github.io/_posts/2023-10-20-Arch-Linux-Installation-And-Minimalistic-Setup.md

 `autorandr` _"allow you to automatically detect when a new display is connected and then change the layout based on that.
 This can be useful for laptop users who frequently work in multiple different environments that require different setups"_ [^16] .

-So, it should be installed as below:
+It should be installed as below:

 ```
 $ sudo pacman -S autorandr
 ```

 And that's it.
-More information about `autorandr` can be found on their [Github repository](https://github.com/phillipberndt/autorandr).
+More information about `autorandr` can be found on the [Github repository](https://github.com/phillipberndt/autorandr).

 #### Create fish functions for multihead and keyboard mapping